birdiescafe/birdiescafe.github.io/index.md

 #### Green Garden Salad $10
 Mixed lettuces, cucumber, radish, tomato, carrots and peas.
 Served with focaccia croutons and choice of dressing.

-#### Oregon Salad $10
-Mixed lettuces, pear, candied walnuts and red onion tossed with blue cheese vinaigrette.
-Topped with cranberry-pumpkin seed crackers.

-#### Avocado Caesar $10
+#### Avocado Caesar $9
 Romaine lettuce tossed with a roasted garlic, avocado and lime dressing, grated parmesan, tomato, avocado and croutons.

 ### Burgers and Sandwiches
-Burgers come with Romaine lettuce, tomato, onion and pepperoncini.
-All items choice of Chimayo Chile-parmesan fries, green salad, soup or coleslaw.
+All items choice of Chimayo Chile-parmesan fries, green salad, soup or collard greens.

-#### Hatch Chile Burger - $10
+#### Hatch Chile Burger - $11
-Seasoned 1/3 lb. beef patty, New Mexican green chiles, bacon, mushrooms and jack cheese on a housemade focaccia bun with garlic aioli.
+Seasoned 1/2 lb. beef patty, New Mexican green chiles, bacon, mushrooms and jack cheese on a housemade focaccia bun with garlic aioli.

 #### Cheeseburger - $10
-Seasoned 1/3 lb. beef patty with your choice of cheese on a focaccia bun with garlic aioli.
+Seasoned 1/2 lb. beef patty with your choice of cheese on a focaccia bun with garlic aioli.

-#### Guacamole Burger - $10
+#### Spicy Chorizo Burger - $10
-1/3 lb. beef patty, guacamole and pepper jack cheese on a focaccia bun.
+Seasoned 1/2 lb. beef patty topped with pork chorizo and a fried egg on a focaccia bun.

-#### Fried Chicken Sandwich - $10
+#### Nashville Chicken Sandwich - $10
-Fried buttermilk-marinated chicken thighs on a brioche bun with chipotle aioli, tomato jam and romaine lettuce.
+Birdies' fried chicken breast on a focaccia bun with jalapeño ranch dressing.

 #### California BLTA - $10
 Bacon, lettuce, tomato, avocado and garlic aioli served on housemade focaccia or toast of choice.

-#### Shrimp Po-Boy $10
+#### Shrimp Po-Boy $11
 Cornmeal-crusted fried prawns on a French roll with New Orleans-style remoulade sauce.
 Topped with lettuce and tomato.
 Served with lemon.

 #### BBQ Pulled Pork & Rings $10